shin10567/Morinus-Source-Codes/README.md

 - Primary Directions updated to use Mundane Fortuna.
 #### 9.4.4
 - Patched Positions for Date to start at the same time as the main chart.
+- Added help texts to Positions for Date, reordered fields, and refined calculation precision (Mean Time).